5mehulhelp5/magento2-minimal-price/README.md

 ### Product Attributes

-- minimal_price, available in the "Prices" group.
+- `minimal_price`, available in the "Advanced Pricing" group.

+If you use the native import export tool provided with Magento, the attribute `minimal_price` is mapped with the field `map_price`.

 ## Did You Know

+### An hiding an never completed feature

 While working on this project, it appears that Magento already has an attribute with code "minimal_price".
 This attribute exists in Magento since forever.
 It's actually a system attribute which is not visible through the admin panel.